Los Angeles Theft Attorney

 Robbery - California Penal Code 211

-Robbery is a theft crime offense which requires a confrontation between at least two parties where either the use of force or the threat of force was used to coerce another to commit the crime.
-The punishment can carry with it a substantial time in a state prison.
+Robbery is a theft crime that requires a confrontation between at least two parties.
+Either the use of force or the threat of force is used to coerce another to commit the crime.
+The punishment can be substantial time in state prison.

 The legal penalties for a robbery case in Los Angeles can increase based on several circumstances, such as if great bodily injury was inflicted or if some type of weapon was used during the commission of the theft crime.